tomy2105/KnowledgeNotes/cpp/cpp11.md

 OutputType  some_variable  =  u"1234"_ssuffix;  // Uses the 'const char16_t *' overload.
 OutputType  some_variable  =  U"1234"_ssuffix;  // Uses the 'const char32_t *' overload.
 ```
+More verbose explanation of user-defined literals can be found [here](https://akrzemi1.wordpress.com/2012/08/12/user-defined-literals-part-i/)

 ### Multithreading memory model